nghttp2/nghttp2/README.rst

 The interesting mode at the moment is the default mode.
 It works like a reverse proxy and listens HTTP-draft-04/2.0 as well as SPDY and HTTPS and can be deployed SSL/TLS terminator for existing web server.

+By default, it uses SSL/TLS connection for HTTP/2.0 and SPDY.
+Use ``--frontend-spdy--no-tls`` to disable it in frontend connection.
+Likewise, use ``--backend-spdy-no-tls`` option to disable it in backend connection.

 The ``nghttpx`` supports configuration file.
 See ``--conf`` option and sample configuration file ``nghttpx.conf.sample``.